As part of the National Waste Policy, Australia aims to reduce the total amount of waste generated in the country by 10% per person by 2030.

 Following this, we developed a series of methods for measuring the adoption of household waste prevention behaviours and organisational waste prevention activity, and piloted a National Household Survey to establish a baseline of national waste prevention behaviours for the community

-The work was collated into the National Framework for Understanding, Measuring and Communicating Waste Prevention Activity, supported by a series of underlying technical research reports.
+The work was collated into the National Framework for Understanding, Measuring and Communicating Waste Prevention Activity, supported by a series of underlying technical research reports, which are available on the Department's website.

 Finally, in a related piece of work, we conducted a desktop review and stakeholder engagement to identify current data on the amount of waste prevention activity occurring in Australia.
 We then drafted the first Waste Prevention chapter to appear in a National Waste Report, sharing the Expanded Waste Hierarchy and a summary of available data.
 The full details of identified waste prevention activity are included in the following:

-The National Framework for Understanding, Measuring and Communicating Waste Prevention Activity will be published on the Australian Government website, and feed into future waste prevention efforts by stakeholders from across the public, private, and community sectors.
+Now that the National Framework for Understanding, Measuring and Communicating Waste Prevention Activity is available on the Australian Government website, it is hoped that it will feed into future waste prevention and evaluation efforts by stakeholders from across the public, private, and community sectors.

 We'd love to help you unpack the problem.
 Get in touch.